 4. Grade for accuracy.

-Of course we want students writing more, but we also want them writing correctly!
+Of course we want students writing in French more, but we also want them writing correctly!
 Sometimes, that student who can write 250 words in ten minutes will make a LOT of mistakes.
 For that reason, it’s important to work on quantity AND quality.

 If you follow this model, students will be writing two days a week.
 This can mean a ton of grading for you, but it doesn’t have to!
 One day a week (or every two weeks if that’s better for you), take another five to ten minutes and have them peer edit something they’ve written.
 I usually let students pick the writing they want to have checked.

-I’ve used fancy revision systems that just got confusing, so in the end, I had students simply highlight mistakes.
-I found that around 75% of mistakes were things they knew (like est instead of et or mixing up x, s, or t on verbs).
 It was crushing me to have to grade these, because they made the same careless mistakes over and over!
 It got better once they started correcting their own mistakes with the help of a peer revision.
 (Disclaimer: I did still get papers with J’ai tombé on them sometimes, but it happened much less often!)

 Grading: